akka/akka-http/docs/src/main/paradox/routing-dsl/testkit.md

 :   @@snip [MyAppService.java]($test$/java/docs/http/javadsl/server/testkit/MyAppService.java) { #simple-app }

 `MyAppService` extends from `AllDirectives` which brings all of the directives into scope.
-We define a method called `createRoute` that provides the routes to serve to `bindAndHandle`.
+We define a method called `createRoute` that provides the routes to serve to `bind`.

 Here's how you would test that service: